VSC Frequently Asked Questions

 1-3 business days.

-The Association will need to check an individual's HCR profile once the process is complete.
+Communication will be given directly to the applicant once the process is complete.
+We do not communicate this to the association.
+The association will need to check an individual's HCR profile once the process is complete.

 Documents